-- About half the calls regarding possible maltreatment do not Warrant an - There are many reasons children come into care. - are the most common.
-Substance misuse is a factor in many cases. - Most children in temporary custody of the agency are placed in , but many are placed with kin. - Most children in care are . - A significant number of children in care are
+- In over 50% of the cases, it was determined that no further was needed. - There are many reasons children come into care, including alcohol and drug use by youth. is a factor in many cases. - 3.
+Most children in temporary custody of the agency are placed in foster care but a significant amount are in kinship care.

-Children of color are overrepresented in the child protection system.

-- Most children in care have had significant traumatic experiences that have led to . - All children in care have . - Most children are discharged into the care of the
+- 4. Most children in care are school-agers and . - 5.
+A significant number of children in care are Black or multiracial.
+Children of color are in the child protection system. - 6.
+Most children in care have had significant experiences that have led to complex needs. - 7.
+All children in care have personal .

-Was there anything surprising you learned about the demographics of children in care?
+8. Most children are into the care of the primary family or kin.